 Every fall, we begin the meticulous process of selecting oak barrels for aging our youngest vintage of Jordan Cabernet Sauvignon.
 Unlike many wineries, we don’t follow a recipe for which types of oak barrels we purchase each year.
 Wine barrel selection decisions–from country of origin (French or American) and forest source, to cooperage, toast level and even age of barrel–are based entirely on taste in the Jordan winemaking process.
 To ensure no bias in selecting new wine barrels at Jordan, these barrel cooperage sample tastings are conducted blind.

-There are many different coopers to choose from, and options of barrel type and style will often be available from each cooper, whether they are different sizes, made from the trees of different forests, or have varying toast levels.
+There are many different wine barrel coopers to choose from, and options of barrel type and style will often be available from each cooper, whether they are different sizes, made from the trees of different forests, or have varying toast levels.
 Every barrel, even if the same make and model, will be slightly different.
 In fact, all 31 staves that make up a barrel will likely be different from each other.
 Just as it is imperative for winemakers to understand the personality of each vintage’s grapes, it is equally important for us to understand the personality of the barrels, and to determine whether or not those personalities complement each other.